Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Epistemological engineering.md

 - Divine Omniscience, achievable engineering goal?

+The following 3 chapters will go over the following:

+This chapter: Knowing machines
+Nest chapter: Rational agential machines
+Chapter after that: How to align knowing, rational agental machines to good values.

+So how do we know things?
+How does any agent know anything?

+John Locke was first to believe that only a few rules were needed to formalise learning [citation].
+Well alright, a sterotyped version of him.
+This may include inductive and deductive reasoning.
+With these two, formalised, the idea is that any agent can learn everything there is to know.
+There were no innate information, only what can be learnt.

+However, with modern technology, we can obviously start testing empirically if this really is the case.
+If it turns out a ruleset $R$ is what's needed for general intelligence, then clearly we'd just setup a machine with $R$ as its Turing machine specification and let it learn until it becomes a general intelligence.

 Meno's Paradox: The AI needs some knowledge to gain knowledge.
 Some structure exists before!